OneDrive/onedrive-sdk-python/README.md

 After the call to `refresh_token()` your `AuthProvider` will be ready to authenticate calls to the OneDrive API.
 This implementation is not complete, though.
+## CLI
+If you'd rather use a command line, then you can use the [example](https://github.com/OneDrive/onedrive-sdk-python/tree/master/examples) instead.

 1. The default implementation of [Session](\src\onedrivesdk\session.py) saves the session information in a Pickle file.
 Session data should be treated with equal protection as a